schulefant/working-with-remotes/feat-b-01.md

-This file is on the feat-b branch. and this is a new edit.
+This file is on the feat-b branch. and this is a very new edit.
+We want to integrate it into master.